Davejurgens/marvel-rivals-repo/docs/apis/get-strategist.md

-# Get Strategist characters by name
+# Get a Strategist superhero by name

 ![alt text](<../media/Strategist 2.png>)

-Lists all the Strategist Marvel Rivals characters by name.
+Lists all the Strategist Marvel Rivals superhero characters by name.

 ## Method